rynbrd/xf86-input-mtrack/README.md

 large on the trackpad.
 This is represented as a percentage of the maximum touch value and is dependent on the trackpad hardware.
 Integer value.
 Defaults to 40.

+**TopEdge** -
+The size of an area at the top of the trackpad where the new touches are ignored (fingers traveling into this area from below will still be tracked).
+This is Represented as a percentage of the total trackpad height.
+Defaults to 10.

 **BottomEdge** -
 The size of an area at the bottom of the trackpad where new touches are ignored (fingers traveling into this area from above will still be tracked).
 This is